gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

-= 0.3.8 =
+= 0.3.9 =
-Glift's parser is more lenient to SGFs with invalid data.
+Glift now shows move numbers and allows the reader to view games in full screen mode.